-(e) The pretrial conference must be attended by designated trial counsels who are knowledgeable and prepared for such conference.
+(e) The pretrial conference must be attended by designated trial counsel who are knowledgeable and prepared for such conference.
 Should the designated trial counsel fail to appear at the pretrial conference or to comply with this rule, an ex parte hearing may be held and judgment of dismissal or default or other appropriate judgment entered or other sanctions imposed.

-(f) In any action, the court may in its discretion also direct the attorneys for the parties to appear before it at any time for a conference to address the status of pretrial issues under Rules 16 and 16.1 of the Justice Court Rules of Civil Procedure.
+(f) In any action, the court may in its discretion also direct the attorneys for the parties to appear before it at any time for a conference to address the status of pretrial issues under JCRCP 16 and JCRCP 16.1.